shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/tutorial.md

 The code runs whenever a new reference is created, so it should assign the shader when referencing new geometry if the shader already exists in the file.
 Similarly, it should work when referencing the shader and the geometry already exists.

-**NOTE: This hookup logic is very brute force and does not properly handle namespaces and other Maya-related subtleties that should be considered when implementing a production-ready pipeline.**
+{% include info title="Note" content="This hookup logic is very brute force and does not properly handle namespaces and other Maya-related subtleties that should be considered when implementing a production-ready pipeline." %}

 Finally, point your shot's loader settings to your new hook by editing this file: